aitesam961/ara-build-playground/readmeI.md

 cd ara
 make riscv-isa-sim
 ```
-Occassionaly, you may get "error: nothing to build...".
+Occassionaly, you may get `make: *** No rule to make target`.
 That appears sometimes when Makefile terminates without completion and as a prevention measure, the scripts somehow mark that task as done to avoid redoing.

 To **FIX** this, slightly edit the Makefile (add another line/comment etc) and retry.
 If still persists, rerun `git submodule update --init --recursive`